RafaelVidaurre/yakuza/Readme.md

 `task:<taskName>:fail`: When a task finishes on fail
 - `response.task`: Instance of the task that failed
-- `response.error`: Error returned via `task.fail()`, (to get the stack use `response.error.stack`)
+- `response.error`: Error returned via `task.fail()`, (to get the error stack trace, use `response.error.stack`)
-- `response.requestLog`: Array of all requests and responses that lead to the failure
+- `response.requestLog`: Array of all requests and responses that led to the failure

-Events support wildcards, meaning you can do things like: `task:*:fail` to listen to any task which fails or `job:*` to listen to all events about the job itself.
+Events support wildcards, meaning you can do things like: `task:*:fail` to listen to any task which fails or `job:*` to listen to all events concerning the job itself.

 Advanced
 ========
 If you reached this section, then you should already be able to use Yakuza's basic features and create a working scraper.
-The following are other important features Yakuza provides which help you with more complex stuff in your scrapers.
+The following are other important features Yakuza provides which will help you with more complex stuff in your scrapers.

 Job parameters
 --------------
-Job parameters are specific information you want to pass to specific tasks in your code to customize their behaviour or allow them to work in a more generic fashion.
+Job parameters are specific information you want to pass to certain tasks in your code to customize their behaviour or allow them to work in a more generic fashion.

 Passing parameters to a job:
 ```javascript